BankkRoll/ore-cli-windows/README.md

 ## Scripting with PowerShell

-To enable monitoring and running multiple instances of the Ore CLIs:
+To enable monitoring and running multiple instances of the Ore CLIs just open powershell and paste the script you want to run!
+- Suggested to open notepad, copy and paste the script you want and save it.
+To run it just right click and `Run With Powershell`.

 #### Open multiple instances in the background, only open 1 window:
 ```